 What do you like most about Penn State Fayette?
 As a small campus of a big university, we have the best of both worlds.
 The students have contact with world-class faculty who know their names.
 The range of interests and hobbies here is amazing.
 Lunch conversations can range from space travel to Chinese history to Greek philosophers—all on the same day.

 What do you like most about teaching at Penn State Fayette?
-The “ah-ha” moment when a student finally understands a hard concept we have discussed in class.
+The “a-ha” moment when a student finally understands a hard concept we have discussed in class.
 Priceless.

 What inspires students the most in your classes and/or your academic area?
-That they are learning skills to help solve the energy and environmental problems faced in the US and world today.
+That they are learning skills to help solve the energy and environmental problems faced in the United States and world today.
 Knowing that their life’s work will be to build the future is very satisfying to them.